AC209a-AlzheimersProject/alzheimers-project/model_longitudinal.md

 ## 2.2 Logistic model  taking into account all baseline measurements and time till last visit

-### 2.2.1 Modelling Normal Baseline patients progressing to MCI/AD taking into account all baseline measurements and time till last visit
+### 2.2.1 Modelling Normal Baseline progression to MCI/AD with all baseline features and the time till last visit
 - Balanced for the unequal classes